Tropes associated with Blackface

 - Florence + the Machine's music video for "No Light, No Light" has two savage people in blackface menacing the white singer, who is saved by white choirboys and seen at the end with a white lover.
 Supposedly, the men in blackface are meant to be demons.

 - The European version of the video for Taco's cover of "Puttin' on the Ritz" has tuxedo-clad dancers in blackface lean into view each time the words "Super duper" are sung, and the instrumental shows them tap-dancing.
 For the North American market, a photo of Gary Cooper (name-dropped in the previous line) replaces the blackface dancers, and the tap-dance segment shows them only from the waist down.
+The only part where blackface is still briefly seen is in profile on a few dancers in a longer-distance shot of Taco moving in slow-motion.

 - At WrestleMania VI, Roddy Piper fought Bad News Brown with half his body in blackface, after Bad News Brown called him racist.
 Apparently he did it to show that color doesn't matter.
 The paint was a concoction that could only be removed by a specific solvent (so Piper wouldn't sweat or smear the paint off during the match).
 Piper would claim later that André the Giant and Arnold Skaaland, as a joke, dumped the solvent down the drain and replaced it with plain water; it took weeks of scrubbing and sitting in a sauna for the paint to finally come off.